facebook pixel Skip to Main Content

 HONS 4493: Honors Senior Thesis or Project (1-6 credits)

 Provides students with in-depth mentorship in carrying out their data analysis of the organization’s needs, extrapolating themes from those needs, researching the literature to see how other organizations have gone about addressing those needs, and then providing a proposal and plan of action for their partner organization.
-This preparation course will also provide students with guidance on their capstone presentation.
-This includes the development of their final slideshow and presentation skills.
+This preparation course will also provide students with guidance on their capstone presentation, including the development of their final slideshow and presentation skills.
 (Fall/Spring)